ayeshasdina/ayeshasdina.github.io/_pages/about.md

 News
 ======

+1. Our article accepted in Internet of Things Journal on january, 2023, "A deep learning approach for intrusion detection in Internet of Things using focal loss function"
-1. Our artcles accepted in IEEE Access on september, 2022, "Effect of Balancing Data Using Synthetic Data on the Performance of Machine Learning Classifiers for Intrusion Detection in Computer Networks"
+2. Our article accepted in IEEE Access on september, 2022, "Effect of Balancing Data Using Synthetic Data on the Performance of Machine Learning Classifiers for Intrusion Detection in Computer Networks"
-2. Attended Grace Hopper Celebration 2022.
+3. Attended Grace Hopper Celebration 2022.
-3. I am elected as Tresurer for Gradute Student Association of Computer Science (GSCAS) 2022-2023.
+4. I am elected as Tresurer for Gradute Student Association of Computer Science (GSCAS) 2022-2023.
-4. Presented our work on plant gene analysis title “Ranking Plant Genotypes using Photosynthetic Phenotype Data Collected under Dynamic Environmental Conditions” at Conference on Bioinformatics (InCoB) 2021, Kunming,China.
+5. Presented our work on plant gene analysis title “Ranking Plant Genotypes using Photosynthetic Phenotype Data Collected under Dynamic Environmental Conditions” at Conference on Bioinformatics (InCoB) 2021, Kunming,China.